Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Extra dimensions, gravitons and quantum black holes

 \subsection{Gravitons in the clockwork gravity model}

 The continuum clockwork gravity model~\cite{Giudice:2016yja,Giudice:2017fmj}, which has a five-dimensional spacetime metric, is also related to the gravity/weak-scale hierarchy problem.
 It predicts a narrowly-spaced spectrum of KK gravitons which can appear as a long-range semi-periodic structure in the invariant mass distribution: near the onset of the graviton spectrum, which is governed by a mass parameter $k_\mathrm{CW}$, the mass splittings are generally of the order of a few percent and can be resolved in a $\gamma\gamma$ or $ee$ search, while the splitting decreases and becomes unresolvable for higher graviton modes.
 The cross section is determined by $M_5$, the five-dimensional reduced Planck mass.
 A search for this periodic spectrum of resonances was performed in the $ee$ channel~\cite{EXOT-2019-40}, using the invariant mass spectrum from the $\Zprime\to\ell\ell$ search discussed in Section~\ref{sec:gauge_resonant}, and in the diphoton channel, using the spectrum from the search described in the previous section.
 In both cases, a functional form is fitted to the data to estimate the background.
 The signals are modelled using analytic invariant-mass templates including detector resolution effects, an example of which can be seen in Figure~\ref{fig:CW}(a).
 Continuous wavelet transforms (using a Morlet wavelet definition~\cite{10.1190/1.1441328}) are used to analyse the mass spectra in the frequency domain, transforming these spectra into images (called scalograms) displaying the wavelet amplitude in the frequency versus invariant mass plane.
 In these scalograms, a signal would appear as a region of high amplitude localized in frequency and mass above a more continuous background, as shown in Figure~\ref{fig:CW}(b).
 In order to analyse these images in terms of the clockwork model, a NN classifier is used.
-No significant excess is seen and limits are set, as shown in Figures~\ref{fig:CW}(c) and~\ref{fig:CW}(d).
+No significant excess is seen and limits are set, as shown in Figures~\ref{fig:CW}(c) for the $ee$ channel and~\ref{fig:CW}(d) for the diphoton channel.
+In the latter, the areas in the $k_\mathrm{CW}$ versus $M_5$ plane where the observed limits are stronger than the expected limits indicate that the data is effectively smoother than the expected fluctuations arising from the uncertainties.